qsnake/gpaw/doc/exercises/water/water.rst

  * How do the total energies converge with respect to grid spacing?
  * How does the atomization energy converge?
- * Do the total energies behave variationally with respect to the grid?

-For the last question, total energies (maybe surprisingly) do not drop as the grid is refined.
+Total energies (maybe surprisingly) do not drop as the grid is refined.
 This would be the case in plane-wave methods, where increase of the planewave cutoff strictly increases the quality of the basis.
 Grid-based methods rely on *finite-difference